 It will suck for a long time, you will hate it some of the time, and you will be discouraged and impatient much of the time.
 But not forever.
 That's all completely normal and is part of the journey.
 The most important habit you can build is finishing... believe me when I say producers of all skill levels struggle with this one, myself included.

-If you get into the habit of calling something done and moving on to the next thing, even if it sucks (which it will and that's totally fine), you will make extraordinary progress.
+If you get into the habit of calling something done and moving on to the next thing, even if it sucks (which it will and that's totally fine), this is how you will make extraordinary progress.

 Don't get yourself trapped in 16-bar purgatory, and don't get "demo-itis" from over-listening to your unfinished work, becoming used to how it sounds and not knowing where to take it next.
-Try making incremental progress before listening all the way through again.
+Try making incremental progress on your tune before listening all the way through again.

-It does take a lot of time to develop the skill of finishing, as it does with any other skill... but you need to take breaks, take care of yourself, remember to unplug every now and again, don't be afraid to walk away and come back later, or the next day.
+It does take a lot of time to develop the skill of finishing, as it does with any other skill... but you need to take breaks, take care of yourself, unplug every now and again, don't be afraid to walk away and come back later (or the next day).
 All of these things will help you to make better music.

 The software I use is not important, there's so much of it out there, we can get into that in more detail later on but let’s go over it quickly here since it comes up so often.

-Find a DAW (or skip the computer and find a different sequencer altogether) that suits your specific needs for the kind of music you want to make, stick with it and develop an efficient workflow by learning it inside and out.
+Pick a DAW of the many available (or skip the computer and find a different sequencer altogether) that suits your specific needs for the kind of music you want to make, stick with it and develop an efficient workflow by learning it inside and out.
 Key commands are your best friend, learn them, memorize them.
-Print out a cheat sheet if you have to (I've done this) but searching the help file directly on your computer is just as useful.
-When I was learning famitracker I would keep the help file open in one window while I was tracking in the other window, and reference it constantly.
+Print out a cheat sheet if you have to (I've done this), and searching the help file directly on your computer is just as useful.
+When I was learning Famitracker I would keep the help file open in one window while I was tracking in the other window, and reference it constantly.

 To help you learn music, first of all I'd recommend spending some time actively listening to music you like.
 Active listening is when listening is the activity, maybe you're taking notes about what you're hearing but you're not doing anything else like videogames or homework where your brain is occupied with other tasks.

-If you really want to make game music, it's not always a job you have to apply for, and you probably shouldn't anyway without having a massive catalog of music under your belt.
-So building a portfolio of your own stuff and your body of work is going to be your resume and calling card to land a job.
+If you really want to make game music, it's not always a job you have to apply for, and you probably shouldn't anyway without having a massive catalog of stuff you already made people can listen to right now.
+So building a portfolio of your own stuff and building your body of work is going to be your resume and calling card to land a gig.
 With the amount of composers out there, a developer is far less likely to give a composer a chance if they can’t even hear what their music sounds like.

 Creative jobs are unique in that you have to front-load all the hard work honing your craft for a long time, often years, before you ever see a return.
 Don’t let that discourage you - let it excite you about how much you’re going to learn and where you’ll be 6 months or a year from today.